HakkanShah/ReelXtract/README.md

 - **Logging:** Errors are logged to `error.log` for debugging purposes.

 # Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to fork the repo and submit a pull request.
-Please see the issues page for more details.
+Please see the issues page for more detail.